A Broken and Contrite Heart God Will Not Despise

 Third, David confesses at least five ways that his sin is extremely serious.

-3.2.
-He says that the exceeding sinfulness of his sin is that it is only against God.
+Second, he says that the exceeding sinfulness of his sin is that it is only against God.
 Nathan had said David despised God and scorned his word.
 So David says in verse 4: “Against you, you only, have I sinned and done what is evil in your sight.”
 This doesn’t mean Bathsheba and Uriah and the baby weren’t hurt.
 It means that what makes sin to be sin is that it is against God.
 Hurting man is bad.
 It is horribly bad.
 But that’s not the horror of sin.
-Sin is an attack on God—a belittling of God.
+Sin is an attack on God — a belittling of God.
 David admits this in striking terms: “Against you, you only, have I sinned.”

-3.3.
-David vindicates God, not himself.
+Third, David vindicates God, not himself.
 There is no self-justification.
 No defense.
 No escape.
-Verse 4: “. . . so that you may be justified in your words and blameless in your judgment.”
+Verse 4: “so that you may be justified in your words and blameless in your judgment.”
 God is justified.
 God is blameless.
 If God casts David into hell, God will be innocent.
 This is radical God-centered repentance.
 This is the way saved people think and feel.
 God would be just to damn me.
 And that I am still breathing is sheer mercy.
 And that I am forgiven is sheer blood-bought mercy.
 David vindicates the righteousness of God, not himself.

 So in those five ways at least David joins the prophet Nathan and God in condemning his sin and confessing the depths of his corruption.